naveenkumarreddym/trient/README.md

 # Trient AI Chrome Extension

 A Chrome extension that brings AI-powered browser automation to your fingertips.
 This extension is based on the [browser-use](https://github.com/browser-use/browser-use) Python library, reimagined as a lightweight Chrome plugin.
+Check [video](https://www.youtube.com/watch?v=0rOVIbGx2mk)

 ## 🌟 Features